khmarbaise/maven-release-checker/README.md

-Currently this is an approache to have a script based checking which will check the release packages with several JDK, Maven versions in combination.
+Currently this is an approache to have a script based checking which will check the release packages with several JDKs and Maven versions in combination.

 Scenarios
 ---------